Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Splash can be found here.

 In the fairytale and in a scene deleted from the movie (available on the special edition DVD), Madison gets her legs due to a spell cast by an old sea hag.
 The stipulation is that she can only wear her legs for one week.
 If she stays longer than that, she will never be able to return to the sea.
-In the movie, she considers staying when Allen asks her to marry him, but it becomes necessary for her to escape back into the sea when she's found out.
+In the movie, she considers staying when Allen asks her to marry him, but it becomes necessary for her to escape back into the sea when she's found out by Kornbluth, his superiors, and the authorities.

 After Allen, Kornbluth, and Freddie (John Candy) rescue Madison from her tank at the Museum of Natural History, Allen heads toward the docks with the military in hot pursuit.
 Standing at the end of a pier, Madison and Allen kiss goodbye.
 Madison says that she will never be able to return, and Allen replies that he wishes he could join her.
 Madison reminds him that, when she saved him as a child, he was able to breath underwater so long as he was with her but that he'll never be able to come back to land.
 As the military closes in on them, Allen forces Madison to jump into the water.
 About a minute later, he jumps in after her.
 They are pursued by military divers but manage to fight them off until Madison grabs Allen and rapidly swims way with him.
 In the final scene and as the credits roll, Madison and Allen swim together in semitropical water (filmed in the Bahamas) until they make their way to the undersea kingdom where Madison lives.